Development Initiatives (DI) has been working to put data at the heart of poverty eradication since 1993.

 Development Initiatives named host of the Global Nutrition Report

-In 2018 DI was selected to host the Global Nutrition Report until 2020.
-The Global Nutrition Report is the world’s leading report on the state of global nutrition; it aims to inspire governments, civil society and private stakeholders to act to end malnutrition in all its forms.
+In 2018, DI was selected to host the Global Nutrition Report until 2021.
+In 2020, this was extended for a further three years to 2024.
+The Global Nutrition Report is the world’s leading independent assessment of the state of global nutrition, and aims to drive greater action to end malnutrition in all its forms.